swiftmade/blogdown/readme.md

 	* It's awesome
 	* It just works!

+#### b.
+Building

+You need to put your markdown files (with .md extension) inside the blog folder (see install notes for configuration).
+Afterwards, you need to run the following artisan command:

+	php artisan blog:build

+This command is necessary when you add a new article or when you want to flush the entire cache and rebuild it.
+Blogdown automatically detects a modification to an existing article, so no need to run this when you modify your articles.

+#### c.
+Retrieving Articles

 The only meta tag required by Blogdown is *slug*.
 The package uses this tag as a unique identifier across all your markdown files.
 While retrieving your blog article, you pass in this slug like this: